Frequently Asked Questions

-The process is relatively straightforward.
-Your email is queried against our database, then - the records that we identify as belonging to you - are sent to your email.
+The process is straightforward.
+Your email is queried against our database, and the records that we identify as belonging to you are sent to your email.
 We do not store your email on our servers (unless you subscribe to HIBC).
-For further information in regards to our database, you should check out this page.

 While we try our best to validate the integrity of a breach, it is almost impossible to verify that the contents have not been fabricated or modified.
 Perhaps somebody used your email to sign up to the website in question, the chances of this could be relatively high.
 There are billions of users that are active on the internet, and almost all have signed up to a service or website that requires an email account.

 How do I know that you're not harvesting my email for phishing attacks or spam?